It’s bright, it’s colorful, it’s new. It’s all sleek devices and fun and games.

 Have students teach peers (and you) how to use new tech tools

 Get your students to share tech tools and tips they already know with the rest of the class.
-Are they constantly trialling new apps?
+Are they constantly trialing new apps?
 Building a social media following?
 Coding in their spare time?

-Whatever they’re into, let your students become the teachers with weekly tech talks or mini tutorials.
+Whatever they’re into, let your students become the teachers with weekly tech talks or mini-tutorials.
 Challenge them to link it back to learning or the things you’re currently studying in class.

 This initiative uses technology that already engages your students to create an opportunity for independent learning (and teaching).
 Also, you’ll probably learn a thing or two from them yourself!

 Use technology to connect students with the world outside the classroom

 When will we ever use this?
 What’s the point?
 Why does it matter?